core-wg/oscore/draft-ietf-core-object-security.md

 Verify request with   |                       |
  Recipient Context    |                       |
 ~~~~~~~~~~~
-{: #fig-context title="Retrieval and use of the Security Context" artwork-align="center"}
+{: #fig-context title="Retrieval and Use of the Security Context" artwork-align="center"}

 The Common Context contains the following parameters: